 The PerkFilter structure may consist of a vault, manhole, or catch basin configuration.
 Catch basin units may be fabricated from concrete or steel.
 Internal components including the PerkFilter cartridges are manufactured from durable plastic and stainless steel components and hardware.
 All cartridges are 18 inches in diameter and are available in two heights: 12-inch and 18-inch.
 Cartridges may be used alone or may be stacked (Figure 3) to provide 24-inch and 30-inch combinations.
 The capacity of each cartridge or cartridge combination is dictated by the allowable operating rate of the media and the outer surface area of the cartridge.
-Thus, taller cartridges have greater treatment capacity than shorter cartridges but they also require more hydraulic drop across the system.
-Cartridges may be filled with a wide variety of media but the standard mix is composed of zeolite, perlite and carbon (ZPC).
+Thus, taller cartridges have greater treatment capacity than shorter cartridges, but they also require more hydraulic drop across the system.
+Cartridges may be filled with various media depending on the target pollutants and desired treatment rate, among other factors.